 Be Happier and Enjoy More of Your Life

 With this unconventional lifestyle often comes a shift to a more conscious life, as well.
-That’s why many nomads practise things like yoga, meditation, clean eating, and minimalism.
+That’s why many nomads practice things like yoga, meditation, clean eating, and minimalism.
 That helps them to realize their blessings and thus, they are able to enjoy life more.

 In addition to this, many digital nomads stay in fairly cheap countries, like Thailand or Indonesia, where they can have a great quality of life for less money.
 A smart strategy in terms of residency and taxation also saves a lot of money.

-The Downs of this Lifestyle
+The Downs of Being a Digital Nomad

 Hard Work Is Often Underestimated

-Your Social Life Will Suffer
+Your Social Life Might Suffer

 You also can’t see your old friends and family as often as before, maybe only a few times a year or even less.
-You will miss important social events, because you are at the other end of the world.
+You will miss important social events because you are at the other end of the world.

 - Do you “only” want to travel the world?
 Then maybe something like a sabbatical or gap year would be better for you.

-Don’t get me wrong, I don’t want to talk you out of it.
+Don’t get me wrong, I don’t want to talk you out of it!
 I only want to make sure you are choosing this lifestyle for the right reasons.